Klipper3d/klipper/docs/G-Codes.md

 `TUNING_TOWER COMMAND=<command> PARAMETER=<name> START=<value>
 [SKIP=<value>] [FACTOR=<value> [BAND=<value>]] | [STEP_DELTA=<value>
-STEP_HEIGHT=<value>]`: A tool for tuning a parameter on each Z height during a print.
+STEP_HEIGHT=<value>]`: A tool for tuning a parameter on each Z height during a print (requires extrusion).
 The tool will run the given `COMMAND` with the given `PARAMETER` assigned to a value that varies with `Z` according to a formula.
 Use `FACTOR` if you will use a ruler or calipers to measure the Z height of the optimum value, or `STEP_DELTA` and `STEP_HEIGHT`